Hallowed

 * * * * * * * * * * * * * * * * *

 These are the words of Jesus.
-This song helps me grasp in a fresh and powerful way what He wants for my life, and what His desire is for the lives of my children and grandbabies.
+Even though all believers know this prayer, this song helps me grasp in a fresh and powerful way what He wants for my life, and what His desire is for the lives of my children and grandbabies.
 This is what is on His heart for all of us this very day.

 Comments